alopezna5/mASAPP_CI/masappstage/README.md

 * Make particular fixes to your Pipeline like modifying the PATH or whatever.

-* Run one time the job and all the configuration will be applied to your job...
+* Run one time the job and all the configuration will be applied ...
 Let's analyze  :fire:  !!!!